kitkat-cyberkat/Portfolio-Cloud-Cybersecurity/README.md

 - CompTIA Security+ (in progress)
 - Background in Big 4 risk management & financial audit
 Still fluent in “control frameworks,” now increasingly fluent in “why is this port open to the entire internet?”
+##  Languages
-##  Languages- English, Russian C2- French B1–B2--
+- English, Russian C2
+- French B1–B2
 ## Location & work availability
 Generated with https://kome.ai
 - Based in Paris region
 - Available for in-person roles in Paris area
 - Open to remote opportunities worldwide
-- Authorized to work in France  --
+- Authorized to work in France
 ##  Interests
 Outside of cloud labs and security configs:
 - Jazz